SMO'S Contemporary A Cappella Group

 They’ve performed at the International Collegiate Choral A Cappella Competition at Penn State, participated in the first annual MACappella hosted by Ohio University, and in March of 2016, competed in the International Championship of Collegiate A Cappella in St. Louis, MO.
 In 2003, The Singing Men of Ohio hosted the first annual A Cappella Invitational, inviting all of the a cappella groups on campus to perform together at the Templeton-Blackburn Memorial Auditorium at the end of the school year.
 In 2014, Section Eight invited the all male a cappella group Speakesy from Cleveland’s Case Western Reserve to Athens to perform together.
 The tradition continued in 2015 with the Misfitz from Miami University in Oxford, Ohio.

-Section Eight released their first album "We May Be Disturbed..." in October 2004, they released their second album "That's Okay Here" in January of 2012, and a new album in the works for release in 2016.
+Section Eight released their first album "We May Be Disturbed..." in October 2004, and they released their second album "That's Okay Here" in January of 2012.